onnovalkering/brane/docs/architecture.md

 See the [Packages](/brane/packages) page for more information.

 ### Bakery
 Bakery is Brane's <abbr title="Domain-specific Language">DSL</abbr>.
-It has been designed, influenced by [Cookery](https://github.com/mikolajb/cookery), to have a low learning curve and to read as an easy to follow recipe.
+It has been designed, influenced by [Cookery](https://github.com/mikolajb/cookery), to have a low learning curve and to read as easy to follow recipes.
 This makes Bakery programs easy to reason about and accessible for users with no or limited programming experience.
 Bakery supports variables (typed), conditionals, loops and function calls.
 Statements follow a sentence-like structure, and typically take only one line.

 The syntax of a function call is specified by the author of the target function.
 The author specifies a pattern using a pre-/in-/postfix notation.
 The same pattern can be used by different functions as long as the arguments have different types, i.e. overloading.
 This syntax mechanism substantiates the sentence-like statements, and allows Bakery to be customized towards domain-specific jargon.